LtSnakePlissken/Q/docs/how-to-setup-sentry-node.md

-# How to setup sentry node
+# How to Setup Sentry Node

 1. Create machines for N sentry nodes and 1 validator node
 2. Create private network for senty nodes' machines and validator's machine(e.g. you can use WireGuard and easy-wg-quick to quick setup)